History of CNC Machines

 One of the most important things to know about CNC machines is that CNC machine technology started like many parts of pre-computers during the 1950’s.

-During the late 1970’s and 1980’s computer controlled technology evolved and integrated itself with tool changing capabilities.
+These original CNC machines from the 1950’s-1970’s were very limited in comparison to today’s standard CNC machine technology.
+During the late 1970’s and 1980’s, computer controlled technology evolved and integrated itself with tool changing capabilities.

 This was a huge advantage and was the first major advancement that allowed sales to skyrocket.